What is Cryptocurrency and How Does it Work?

 Pros and Cons of Investing in Cryptocurrency

 Now that you know what cryptocurrency is and how it works, it’s time to determine whether mining or investing might be in your future.
-This begins with a closer look at the pros and cons outlined below:
+This begins with a closer look at some of the advantages and disadvantages of crypto outlined below:

 Pros